It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Order of the Stick: As a D&D parody.

 - Rusty and Co.: Another D&D parody.
 Lampshaded with a "VANCE!"
 Unsound Effect for a Color Spray spell.
-Prestige underscores the problem late in the level when she lets loose a Fireball; Mimic observes she must have had it all along, and she points out that he should be glad she hadn't used it before then.
+Prestige underscores the problem late in the level when she lets loose a Fireball, resulting in the page-image seen above.

 - In 8-Bit Theater, Black Mage started being able to use the Level 9 Hadoken once per day, and nothing else.
 Or at least, nothing else he's in the mood to use, as "not-level 9 spells aren't [his] idiom".